shaktee/aeadpy/README.md

 Type `make help` in the shell to get help on make targets

-There are two scripts aesgcm.py and aesgcm2.py, the latter being the default.
+The test script is aesgcm.py, and can be called with or without the ARGS=-p, the latter being the default.
 The difference is in how the parameters are passed to the C API (in the former, they are passed in via explicit parameters to the function call, while in the latter, the Testcase object is passed in directly).

 There are two testcase files - one is a set of test cases from IPsec, the second is the set of test cases in the McGrew paper.
 The sources